43PR/dotfiles/Windows .config/README.md

 Note: The Komorebi configuration is still rough and may contain bugs or unfinished parts.
 Feel free to skip that section if you just want the other customizations.

+Open Terminal/PowerShell with administrator privileges when required by the installer.

 YASB — Custom status bar

 Komorebi — Tiling window manager configuration